 Mathematics is the study of patterns and relationships to help explain the world around us.
 We want you to discover and explore many different mathematical ideas in a range of different ways.

-As well as developing and maintaining your mathematical skills, you will expand your thinking skills through problemsolving activities, such as the University of Otago Problem Challenge and World of Mathematics activities.
-Creativity and curiosity are encouraged through your approach to mathematical challenges.
-Mathematics classes are grouped according to current levels of confidence in mathematical concepts.
-Extension activities are available to challenge our enthusiastic and able mathematicians.
+As well as developing and maintaining your mathematical skills, you will expand your thinking skills through problem solving activities, such as the University of Otago Problem Challenge.